-- ETL pipeline tools such as Airflow, AWS Step function, GCP Data Flow provide the user-friendly UI to manage the ETL flows.
+- ETL pipeline tools such as Airflow, AWS Step function, and GCP Data Flow provide a user-friendly UI to manage the ETL flows.

 - ETL pipeline also enables you to have restart ability and recovery management in case of job failures.

-There are several methods by which you can build the pipeline, you can either create shell scripts and orchestrate via crontab, or you can use the ETL tools available in the market to build a custom ETL pipeline.
+There are several methods by which you can create etl pipelines, you can either create shell scripts and orchestrate via crontab, or you can use the ETL tools available in the market to build a custom ETL pipeline.

 ETL pipelines are broadly classified into two categories – Batch processing and Real-time processing.
-Let’s deep dive on how you can build a pipeline for batch and real-time data.
+Let’s deep dive into how you can build a pipeline for batch and real-time data.

 Build ETL Pipeline with Batch Processing